China's Wuhan lockdown ends, but another begins as local coronavirus cases rise

 As of Tuesday, the total number of confirmed cases in mainland China stood at 81,802, including 3,333 fatalities, the National Health Commission said.

-Reporting by Brenda Goh in Wuhan and Ryan Woo, Lusha Zhang, Liangping Gao and Se Young Lee in Beijing; Writing by Engen Tham; Editing by Muralikumar Anantharaman and Michael Perry
+Reporting by Brenda Goh in Wuhan and Ryan Woo, Lusha Zhang, Liangping Gao and Se Young Lee in Beijing; Writing by Engen Tham; Editing by Michael Perry and Richard Pullin